Jump to topic

 Mitragynine also binds to other receptors in the brain to generate kratom’s stimulant effects, including increased:

-Kratom use is associated with several health risks, including severe physical and psychological side effects.
+Kratom use is associated with several health risks, including severe physical and psychological side effects, especially at higher doses.
 Reported kratom side effects include:

 In some users, kratom use can also cause severe psychotic symptoms, including: